Younesbenzouai/Algiers-Stock-Exchange-BAA-Quantitative-Analysis-in-5-Parts/README.md

 Each script is self-contained: it reads directly from `BAA_Prix_Dividendes_Portefeuille_v6.xlsx` (sheets: Statistiques, Corrélation, Capitalisation, Volumes BOC, Inflation, Taux de Change depending on the script) — no hardcoded data.

-**The source workbook is not included in this repo** (proprietary data).
-Three ways to point to your own file:
+**The workbook is included in this repo** (public market data — prices, dividends, macro indicators from Bourse d'Alger / Banque d'Algérie / ONS).
+Clone the repo and run any script as-is: each one automatically finds the `.xlsx` file sitting next to it.
+Three ways to point to a different copy if needed:

 1. Edit `DEFAULT_EXCEL_PATH` at the top of the script.
 2. Set an environment variable before running: